 The Attractive Nuisance Doctrine in Florida

 Per Florida’s attractive nuisance doctrine, certain potentially dangerous items and features on a property might attract children unaware of their danger.
-Property owners should take steps to ensure these nuisances don’t cause harm to children.
+Property owners should take steps to ensure these nuisances don’t cause harm to young children.

 A pool is a feature a child may find attractive.
 A residential pool owner should consider this when establishing barriers to guard against access to a pool.
 The main goal is to take all necessary steps to prevent a child from accessing the pool and getting hurt.